Frequently Asked Questions

 How long does the Plan last for?

-For as long as you wish it to, and for as long as you continue the regular payments.
+For as long as you wish it to, and for as long as you continue the regular payments (fortnightly, monthly, quarterly, annually).

 Who can be a Named Person?

-The Plan is open to all Aboriginal Persons who at the time application is made are under 70 years of age and have not been diagnosed with a terminal time frame.
+The Plan is open to all Aboriginal and Torres Strait Islander Persons who at the time application is made are under 70 years of age and have not been diagnosed with a terminal time frame.

-Based on the information you provide, we assign a classification to each Named Person based on age and our assessment of the Named Person’s health.
+Based on the information you provide, we assign a ‘level’ to each Named Person based on age and our assessment of the Named Person’s health.

-We use the classification to decide the benefit amount we will offer and the payment required.
+We use these levels to decide the benefit amount we will offer and the payment required.

 How does a Named Person’s age affect classification?